Black background with white textured text that reads 'casefile: breach, babe'.

 northwestern mutual’s deliberate silence and concealment did not merely protect an employee’s misconduct—it prolonged an active cycle of domestic violence and enabled my financial destruction.

-by representing the relationship between my assigned financial representative, jessica tenenbaum, and my husband as purely professional, the firm induced me to remain financially and legally bound to a marriage characterized by coercion, financial exploitation, and physical violence.
+by representing the relationship between my assigned financial representative of record (“fror”), jessica tenenbaum, and my spouse as purely professional (and by withholding conflict facts while she had access to my financial + medical information), defendants induced me to remain financially and legally entangled during a period marked by coercion, financial exploitation, and physical violence.

 i would have severed financial ties immediately and secured independent protection for myself and my child.